Alfred Auguste Nemours

-Alfred Auguste Nemours (13 July 1883 – 17 October 1955) was a Haitian General, diplomat and military historian.
+Alfred Auguste Nemours (13 July 1883 – 17 October 1955) was a Haitian military general, diplomat and military historian.

 Biography

 He was born into a wealthy family in Cap-Haïtien, northern Haiti.
 His father was Nemours Auguste and his mother Amétise Albaret.
 He adopted Nemours as his principal name later in life.

 Alfred was sent to the Lycée in Paris, followed by the military academy Saint-Cyr.

 During the United States occupation of Haiti, Auguste Nemours wrote his Histoire Militaire.
-He also was part of the unpopular occupation government of Louis Borno, serving as Conseiller d'Etat from 1918-1922, Secretary and President du Conseil d'Etat from 1922 to 1925, and Minister Plenipotentiary to Paris from 1926 to 1930.
+He also was part of the unpopular occupation government of Louis Borno, serving as Conseiller d'Etat from 1918 to 1922, Secretary and President du Conseil d'Etat from 1922 to 1925, and Minister Plenipotentiary to Paris from 1926 to 1930.
 From 1928 to 1929 he was concurrently accredited to the Holy See.